 We are a team of dedicated Speech-Language Pathologists.
 We provide comprehensive speech and language services throughout the Greater Toronto Area.

-Services include speech and language assessments, therapy, consultations, parent education and parent-and-toddler workshops.
+Services include speech and language assessments, therapy, consultations, parent education, parent-and-toddler workshops and teletherapy.

 Our qualified therapists are experienced in the following areas: